 Within 28 calendar days of receiving the application, a meeting will be convened with the HR Manager to discuss the application, unless the application has been agreed before this date.
 A colleague may accompany the employee to this meeting.
-Following this meeting written notice will be sent to the employee within 14 calendar days stating whether the application has been agreed or refused.
+Following this meeting written notice will be sent to the employee within two months, or a longer period if agreed, stating whether the application has been agreed or refused.